-The Samsung Galaxy Note 8 Oreo update is rolling out to devices around the globe which means it’s time to decide if you should install the upgrade right when it arrives, or wait a few days (or longer) to make the transition from Android Nougat to Android 8.0 Oreo.
+The Samsung Galaxy Note 8 Oreo update is picking up speed which means it’s time to decide if you should install the upgrade when it arrives or wait a few days (or longer) to make the transition.

 The update is rolling out to Galaxy Note 8 owners in Europe and Asia and it’s also rolling out to Galaxy Note 8 users on AT&T, Sprint, T-Mobile, and Verizon.
 We expect more Galaxy Note 8 Oreo updates to roll out as the weeks go on.

 If you’ve been following the Galaxy Note 8 update’s path to release you’re probably aware of its size.
 Samsung’s version of Android 8.0 Oreo comes with many of Google’s base-level changes and it also brings a brand new user interface Samsung’s dubbed Experience 9.0.

 The Galaxy Note 8’s Android 8.0 update is loaded up with new features, enhancements, tweaks, bug fixes, and patches.
 Oddly enough, it doesn’t appear to have any major upgrades for the company’s S Pen stylus.

 The Samsung Galaxy Note 8 Oreo update is a major release and an operating system change can have a significant impact on your phone’s performance.
 While some of you might notice a performance bump, others might encounter bugs and/or performance problems.

-The list of Samsung Galaxy Note 8 Oreo problems currently includes severe battery drain, issues with connectivity including Bluetooth and GPS, issues with apps, lag, and lock-ups.
+The list of Samsung Galaxy Note 8 Oreo problems includes severe battery drain, issues with connectivity including Bluetooth and GPS, issues with apps, lag, and lock-ups.
 Some users have been forced to factory reset their device in order to fix their issues.